 10. Brand design and packaging

-Your brand innovation partner can now use all their background work to design and present appropriate and practical structural packaging solutions and brand ideas.
-It may be that you have some ideas for your brand name but they will be best placed to assess these, not only in terms of strength of a brand name but also with regard to the legislative aspects of registered trademarks.
+It may be that you have some ideas for your brand name, but an individual such as myself is best placed to assess these, not only in terms of strength of a brand name but also with regard to providing initial advice on the legislative aspects of registered trademarks.

 Typically, this part of the process may take up to a month depending on whether you need a UK, European or global brand name.
 Either way, they will present brand identity options for your given name or options for created names for your consideration and choice.

-With a brand name chosen, it’s then on to packaging design and many brand innovation businesses will present brand identity options in situ on pack so that you can see your brand as it will appear on your product.
+With a brand name chosen, it’s then on to packaging design and many designers will present brand identity options in situ on pack so that you can see your brand as it will appear on your product.
 They will often provide mock-ups at this stage too and visuals of your product in store.

 11. Pre-production samples

-Now it’s time to bring all the components together: product, brand design and physical packaging so that you can create a number of samples which are an accurate replication of what will be produced once you place orders with your chosen manufacturer.
-Most manufacturers will work with you at this stage to prepare a limited number of pre-production samples and your brand innovation partner will also be able to source packaging samples.
+Now it’s time to bring all the components together: product, brand design and physical packaging so that you can create a number of samples which are an accurate replication of what will be produced once you place commercial orders with your chosen manufacturer.
+Most manufacturers will work with you at this stage to prepare a limited number of pre-production samples and your design partner will be able to produce packaging samples either independently or in conjunction with your manufacturer.

-This is an ideal time to build in some consumer testing, giving you an opportunity to gauge reaction to your product, branding and packaging so that any significant feedback can be taken on board before finalisation.
+Now is the time to build in consumer testing, giving you an opportunity to gauge reaction to your product, branding, packaging and pricing so that any significant feedback can be taken on board before finalisation.

-With product prototypes finalised, all your cost elements known and your background research guiding your retail price, you can now present your end product to potential retail stockists and undertake photography for your website and marketing purposes.
+With product prototypes finalised, all your cost elements known and your background research guiding your retail price, you can now present your end product to potential retail stockists and undertake photography for your website and marketing purposes – or launch online.

 12. Place manufacturing order

-With retail listings secured or everything in place to launch your online business, packaging/labels and ingredients procurement and manufacturing can all be put in hand.
+With retail listings secured or everything in place to launch your online business, packaging/labels and ingredients procurement and manufacturing can all be put in hand and the moment of transforming an idea to reality has arrived.